Athletics at the 1900 Summer Olympics – Men's marathon: Background

 This was the second appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the runners from 1896 returned.
 The marathon, invented specifically for the 1896 Olympics, was not quite as much a novelty as four years prior; the Boston Marathon had been run every year starting in 1897, and the 1898 winner, Ronald MacDonald of Canada, was among the runners at the 1900 Olympics.

 Canada, Great Britain, and Sweden appeared in the event for the first time.
 France and the United States were the only nations to have runners in both of the first two Olympic marathons.

 Competition format

 The marathon was a single-race competition.
 The distance for the event had not yet been standardized; the 1900 version used a course that was 40.26 kilometres in length (compared to the approximately 40 kilometres of 1896 and the 42.195 kilometres later set as the standard).
-The course started with four laps of the track in the stadium before running through the streets of Paris.
+The course started with four laps of the track in the stadium (2 kilometers), before running through the streets of Paris.